 As we move to the end of Fall and the onset of Winter OSPA will also be working to expand committees, improve communication with members, address concerns of specialty PAs, students and early career PAs.
 We will be working to improve regional chapter activities and OSPA’s value to its members.
 Of the utmost importance, although not generally seen by the individual members of OSPA, we will continue to work with lawmakers in Salem and in all other Oregon state offices on issues affecting PAs to protect and advance our ability to practice and care for our patients.
 Thank you for supporting us and for making OSPA possible.

 Ben D. Johnson PA-C, President OSPA

-The mission of the Society is to promote quality, cost effective, and accessible health care; to support the professional and personal development of physician assistants; and to advance the PA profession as well as the PA/MD team approach to health care.
+The mission of the Society is to promote quality, cost effective, and accessible health care; to support the professional and personal development of physician associates; and to advance the PA profession as well as the PA/MD team approach to health care.

 Encourage its membership to render quality service to the health professions and to the public;

 Assist in the development of role definition for the Physician Associate;

 Assist with the coordination and standardization of curricula for the Physician Associate;